DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_background.md

 $$

 In this step, the total derivative of the objective function with respect to the design variables $\vec{x}$ is computed explicitly, using the adjoint vector $\vec{\psi}$ computed from step 1.
 Since the design variables do not appear in the adjoint equation, only one adjoint solve per objective function is needed, regardless of the number of design variables.
 The second equation is non-iterative and computationally inexpensive.
 DAFoam computes all partial derivatives and matrix–vector products using automatic differentiation (AD) for accuracy and efficiency.

+## Questions

+- How many primal and adjoint solutions are needed in one optimization iteration?
+Why?

+- Why do we need to use a baseline design with at least one active constraint?
+Give an example to justify this point.

+- For a complex design problem, how to decide which variables are objective functions and which are constraints?

+- Is it true that an optimizer will ensure all constraints to be satisfied at each optimization iteration?

+- What criteria we can use to evaluate whether an optimization is going well?

 {% include links.html %}